Market Bar-B-Que sparks nostalgia in its new northeast Minneapolis home

 Looking around, it all felt, well, old.
 In a good way.
 Better yet: familiar.
 As in comforting, and nostalgic.

-That’s because the Polskis have effectively recreated their Minneapolis dining landmark in a new address.
-They've salvaged an extraordinary amount of their Nicollet Avenue restaurant, carted it four miles to the northeast and carefully reinstalled it (with the help of Blumentals/Architecture of Minneapolis) in what had been a vacant, condemned eyesore.
+That’s because the Polskis have effectively re-created their Minneapolis dining landmark in a new address.
+They've salvaged an extraordinary amount of materials from their Nicollet Avenue restaurant, carted it four miles to the northeast and carefully reinstalled it (with the help of Blumentals/Architecture of Minneapolis) in what had been a vacant, condemned eyesore.

 That neon sign will be familiar to Market fans.
 Ditto the eye-grabbing exterior sign that used to light up Eat Street.
 The windows and the front door also came from the old place.